rvgorlov/WotStatomerTelegramBot/README.md

 1. Install:

+'''terminal
-> sudo apt-get update
+sudo apt-get update

-> sudo apt-get install python3 python3-pip
+sudo apt-get install python3 python3-pip

-> sudo pip3 install pyTelegramBotAPI
+sudo pip3 install pyTelegramBotAPI
+'''

 2. Create a file config.py and put it in the folder with the main